 The Senior Management Team participated in Strategic Leadership in a Crisis training in 2020 and a programme of further training for the wider management team is scheduled.
 A follow up session was held in September 2022.
+A further session will take place in Moray in May 2023.

 Many services have business continuity arrangements and some are overdue for an update.
 Work has progressed in identification of a critical functions list for agreement by System Leadership Group that will inform planning arrangements going forward.
 There will need to be changes made to business continuity plans following the implementation of additional ICT resources in services which have provided a greater deal of resilience for some services and functions - albeit reliant on electricity supply.
-A schedule of review and exercising of business impact assessments and plans has been scheduled for this year across services.
+A schedule of review and exercising of business impact manay pian moray assessments and plans has been scheduled for this year across services.
 All services have been requested to prioritise their Business Continuity planning with a particular lens on power outages.

-Annual report on progress against NHS resilience standards will be presented to the APR committee on 30 March 2023.
+Annual report on progress against NHS resilience standards was presented to the APR committee on 30 March 2023.
 Report on the implications of the designation as a Category 1 responder was presented to MIJB 25 November 2021.

-nai า monay Work is currently underway to plan for possible National Power Outages across the UK.
+Work is currently underway to plan for possible National Power Outages across the UK.
 This is being co-ordinated across Grampian to ensure all Partners are involved.
-It is also planned to provide additional resource to ensure our Primary Care partners are informed and engaged in the process.
+Information/planning sessions were also delivered via HSCM to our Primary Care partners.
+They were invited to share any emergency plans with the partnership.
 Comments: The requirements of a Category 1 Responder continue to increase in demand placing increased pressures across already overstretched services and managers.
 MIJB does not have a subject matter expert leading on these topics.